Modify Detection Rules

 Modifying detection rules as an MDR customer

 If you are a Managed Detection and Response (MDR) customer, the Rapid7 SOC team will manage tuning supported detection rules to your environment.
-You are able to make modifications to rules that are the responsibility of your organization, including changing the Rule Action, Rule Priority and adding exceptions.
-You can also filter detection rules by those managed by your organization, and those managed by the MDR SOC by using the Responsibility filter on the Detection Library tab.
+You are able to make modifications to custom and contextual rules, including changing the Rule Action, Rule Priority and adding exceptions.
+You can also filter detection rules by those custom and contextual rules, as well as those managed by the MDR SOC by using the Detection Rule Category filter on the Detection Library tab.

 Change Rule Action